Light on Yoga

 ISHTA Mala इष्ट माला brings life force into the body

-Adhering to the timeless principles of the Tamil Siddhas, ISHTA Mala इष्ट माला is the real yoga of India.
+Adhering to the timeless principles of the Tamil Siddhas, ISHTA Mala इष्ट माला is yoga in the classic style of India.

 To live a positive, friction free lifestyle, and reduce ama, आम toxicity caused by wifi, air pollution and pesticides in the global atmosphere and to survive the food chain we need to exercise.

-To open the body’s nadhis (energy flows) and allow life energy; ojas to flow and proliferate, ISHTA Mala इष्ट माला gives your body the traction it needs.
-To deal with viruses and vaccines, the body needs help.
-Just like the sun rising in the morning, ISHTA Mala इष्ट माला brings life force giving us vigour and stamina wherever and whenever we need it.
+Opening the body’s nadhis (energy flows) and allowing energy; life force, ojas to flow and proliferate, ISHTA Mala इष्ट माला gives the body the traction we need to deal with lack of immunity.
+Just like the sun rises in the morning, rising with ISHTA Mala इष्ट माला brings life force and vigour giving us stamina wherever and whenever we need it.

-ISHTA Mala इष्ट माला, boosting ojas enhances our ability to ward off disease.
+ISHTA Mala इष्ट माला, boosts ojas and enhances our ability to ward off disease.
 Overflowing rasa, the sadhaka (practitioner) by milking the body’s juice, becomes a Raja Yogi (yogiraj) the ruler of their own kingdom.

 The End of Yoga

-ISHTA Mala इष्ट माला is designed to help get the body to sit in Siddhasana.
+ISHTA Mala इष्ट माला is also designed to get the body into Siddhasana (accomplished pose).

 That turns out to be easier said than done.
-Few can sit comfortably and long enough in Siddhasana to leverage the energy of the body through the breath.
+To sit comfortably long enough in Siddhasana to leverage the energy of the body through the breath takes practice.

-Nadhis are the fuel lines which launch the rocketship.
-Once purified the nadhis, open the sluice gates of yoga.
+Nadhis are the fuel lines which when clear join in launching the rocketship.
+Once the nadhis are purified through asana, they open the sluice gates of yoga.

-Able to sit in Siddhasana, signals your readiness for Kriya Siddha Meditation the pranabhyasa practice to begin.
+Once you sit comfortably in Siddhasana, it signals your readiness for Kriya Siddha Meditation the pranabhyasa practice to begin.

 TantraSiddha Medicine Alchemy and Ayurveda